|Safeguarding Role||Name||School Role/Responsibility|

 It is assumed that visitors with a professional role e.g. police already have relevant clearance but the office will endeavour to check this before admittance is granted, take a copy of photographic ID and a note made of anyone entering without clearance.

 The school follows the guideline of the Child Protection Policy .This policy is available to view on the school website.

 The designated adult for Child Protection is the Head teacher.
-It is the Heads duty to ensure the Child Protection Policy is reviewed annually and any deficiencies within the policy addressed immediately.
-The Head and all the staff have had appropriate child protection training, which is updated at least every three years.
-This school follows DfES guidelines 10/98 which asserts that physical restraint may be used if there is the possibility that a child may be about to cause harm to him/herself or to another.
-It also asserts that on no occasion should such physical contact be used as a punishment.
+It is the Head’s duty to ensure the Child Protection Policy is reviewed annually and any deficiencies within the policy addressed immediately.
+The Head and all the staff have had appropriate child protection training, which is updated regularly (annually for all staff, Designated Person update every two years).
 All allegations of abuse by or complaints of a teacher will be dealt with following the Local Safeguarding board procedures.

 Visits off-site are subject to particular scrutiny and the school’s Educational Visits Coordinator, who has received appropriate training, is available to assist staff in the preparation and planning for such visits.